Dimitris112/lets-cook-pp2/README.md

 - As someone passionate about cooking, I want to have a functionality to save recipes that I find intriguing or unique, empowering me to experiment with new flavors and techniques at my own pace.
 - couple more will come if i add any more functionality
 - As an extrovert who loves food and cooking, I'd like to share on my social media the recipes I find fancy.
 ## Features
+  ### Implemented Features
   - Users can easily navigate through recipes **[alphabetically](#alphabetical-search)** by selecting a letter, instantly filtering the displayed recipes to those beginning with the chosen letter.
   - Users can discover new and exciting recipes by clicking the **[Random Recipe](#random-recipe)** button, which selects a recipe at random from the mealdb API providing an element of surprise.
   - Users can refine their recipe search based on specific meal **[categories](#filter-category)** via a dropdown menu, which provides a list of available food categories to choose from.
   - The project includes clean **[pagination](#pagination)** functionality, ensuring a smooth browsing experience by displaying up to 4 recipes per page.
 Pagination controls such as `Previous` and `Next` buttons enable the user to navigate between pages.
   - Users can save each recipe they desire by clicking the `Save Recipe` button which then will be stored below the **[Saved Recipes](#saved-recipes)**.
 To manage their saved recipes, users have the flexibility to either remove individual recipes by clicking the `Remove` button or clear their entire saved collection with a single click on the `Reset` button.
 Moreover the `Save Recipe` button is hidden within the details of recipes that are already saved, which ensures that the users are not overwhelmed with unnecessary options.
 When the user saves the recipe for the first time, an alert will pop displaying **Recipe saved successfully!**, if it's clicked again it will be displayed as **Recipe already saved!**.
   - The project includes a **[Toggle Speech](#toggle-speech)** button which will read aloud the details of the recipe once the user has clicked to view one.
 It's easily accessible since its below the `Save Recipe` button.
 The speech can be ended in 2 ways.
 The first is by clicking the `Toggle Speech` button a second time and the second is when the user exits the recipe details window either by clicking the X button or just by clicking out of it.
 This feature enhances accessibility, catering to users who may benefit from auditory assistance.
   - Users can share their favorite recipes with friends and followers through their **[Social Media](#social-media-sharing)**.
   - The project includes it's own **[error 404 page](#error-404-page)** for when the user clicks on something broken, which will guide him back to **homepage**.
   - On the **[footer](#footer)** I've included a visually appealing spherical pulse effect housing my 2 social icons which lead to this **Github repository** and my [Linkedin](https://www.linkedin.com/in/dimitrios-thlivitis-617492300/ "target=_blank") profile.

-- ### **DISCLAIMER**
+  - ### ***DISCLAIMER***
     - The speech which reads the details of the recipes works **ONLY** in browsers that include `Web Speech API`.
 Click here for more information -> [WebSpeech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API "target=_blank")

     - The **[scrollbar](#scrollbar)** effects / colors will be visible **ONLY** to browsers that include the `::-webkit-scrollbar`.
 Here's the link for more information ->
  [Webkit Scrollbar](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar "target=_blank")

     - Saved recipes will be saved **ONLY** locally in the browser (computer or mobile) as for now the project lacks back-end services.

-## Future Features
+ ### Future Features
   - Add the option for users to search recipes by *Area* just like they can search by meal category.
   - Implement user authentication with sign-up / login functionality once back-end services are introduced, enabling users to leave comments and ratings on their favorite recipes.
   - Enable voice search functionality enabling users to search recipes by simply speaking, providing a convenient user experience.

 ## Typography and color scheme
 - The project utilizes the **Montserrat** font family from Google Fonts, while the primary font is Montserrat / the fallback font is Sans-serif.
 As for the color scheme for the body `background: linear-gradient(135deg, #ff9a00, #ee0979);` it ensures a vibrant orange for primary color `"ff9a00"` and bold pink for the secondary color `"ee0979"` while the `linear-gradient of 135deg` let's it flow diagonally from the bottom left to the top right with a value of 135degrees creating a smooth color change.
 Furthermore buttons, headings and images are enhanced with effects like text shadow / box shadow adding depth and dimension.